JDLeongomez/JDL_website/content/en/authors/mateo-cordoba/_index.md

 - Research Assistants
 ---

 I first came to know Mateo in 2017 while he was a student on the Medicine programme at Universidad Javeriana in Bogota, Colombia.
 Mateo was already working with [Hernando Santamaría García](https://scholar.google.com/citations?user=jrSJ0U4AAAAJ), showing a clear interest in psychiatry, neuroscience and behavioural sciences.
 He approached me during an invited talk I gave at the [2nd Symposium of Neurosciences, Cognition and Society](https://www.facebook.com/events/276180996197963?active_tab=discussion), of which Mateo was an organiser, and later contacted me to discuss research ideas and opportunities.
 I was immediately fascinated by his motivation and curiosity, and captivated by the very interesting questions he asked.
-Being aware of his qualities and enormous potential, I invited Mateo to work with me at my lab at Universidad El Bosque, and he voluntarily worked between 2018 and 2021 on a project on voice and face perception and mate-choice.
+Being aware of his qualities and enormous potential, I invited Mateo to work with me at my Lab at Universidad El Bosque, and he voluntarily worked between 2018 and 2021 on a project on voice and face perception and mate-choice.

 Mateo has been working on his own research ideas, and we have often dicussed study designs and theory, as well as statistical methods and <i class="fab fa-r-project"></i>&nbsp;programming.